Matariki

 We acknowledge the Matariki Advisory Group, experts in Te Ao Māori and the mātauranga associated with Matariki and the Maramataka, and advocates who have pushed for its public recognition.

-The whakataukī “Matariki Hunga Nui” means that Matariki brings us together, and 14 July is an opportunity for all New Zealanders to share in the knowledge of the stars to guide us.
+The whakataukī “Matariki Hunga Nui” means that Matariki brings us together, and it's an opportunity for all New Zealanders to share in the knowledge of the stars to guide us.

 What is Matariki